kubernetes-sigs/kueue/keps/754-time-dependent-job-priority/README.md

 }

 type WorkloadPrioritySpec struct {
-  // basePriority is initial priority of workload
+  // initial priority of workload
-	BasePriority int32 `json:"basePriority,omitempty"`
+	Priority int32 `json:"priority,omitempty"`

+  // +optional
+  DynamicPriorityPolicy DynamicPriorityPolicy `json:"dynamicPriorityPolicy,omitempty"`

+}

+type DynamicPriorityPolicy struct {

-  // stepPriority is a value that is added to the basePriority every time the duration defined by delayForStep elapses.
+  // step is a value that is added to the basePriority every time the duration defined by delayForStep elapses.
-  StepPriority int32 `json:"stepPriority,omitempty"`
+  Step int32 `json:"step,omitempty"`

-  // maxPriority defines the maximum number of Priority.
-We don't want it to go to infinity. maxPriority int32 `json:"maxPriority,omitempty"`
+  // max defines the maximum number of Priority.
+We don't want it to go to infinity.
+  Max int32 `json:"max,omitempty"`

-  // delayForStep indicates the time to wait before changing the priority after a timeout DeleyForStep time.Duration `json:"delayForStep,omitempty"` }
+  // delayForStep indicates the time to wait before changing the priority after a timeout DeleyForStep time.Duration `json:"delayForStep,omitempty"`

+}

 ```